Back to LLD Concepts

 What is OOP?

 Object-Oriented Programming is a programming paradigm that organises software around objects — bundles of state (data) and behaviour (methods) — rather than around functions and logic alone.
-The core insight is that real-world problems are easier to model when code reflects the structure of the problem domain.

 OOP rests on four traditional pillars — Encapsulation, Inheritance, Polymorphism, and Abstraction — plus a set of advanced techniques that build on top of them.